N-benitha/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying contents of two files
+Displaying last 10 lines of file